 Naturally, it all depends on the client, but in many cases such decisions are a no-brainer once the opportunity is put in front of them – and the loyalty engendered in the process can go a long way when renewal time comes around.

-“Renaissance’s technology tools and dashboards allow our Agency Growth Partners to analyze the characteristics of mono-line and multi-line policy customers,” says David Dawson, Renaissance Alliance’s Senior Vice President of Agency Growth.
+“Renaissance’s technology tools and dashboards allow our Agency Growth Partners to analyze the characteristics of mono-line and multi-line policy customers,” says David Dawson, Renaissance Alliance’s Regional Executive Vice President, Northeast.
 “Quite often it’s the mono-line policy customers who are leaving; account rounded, multi-line policy customers make better clients, bring more lifetime value to your agency and generate more revenue and premium over time.”

 How much can Renaissance help your agency grow?
 Calculate your agency’s projected cumulative earnings and valuation here: Calculate Your Growth Potential